 Please clean up after your dog.
 Dog waste does not decompose the same way as wild dog waste does due to diet.

 During winter months, dogs are PROHIBITED from any trails that are track set for cross country skiing.
 This is for dog and skier safety and to preserve the tracks.
-Please keep to trails such as the Central Alleyway, Waskehegan North, Wapiti, Round-Up, Winter, and trails starting from the Blackfoot Staging Area.
+Please keep to trails such as the Central Alleyway, Waskehegan North, Wapiti, Round-Up, Winter, open pastures and trails starting from the Blackfoot Staging Area.

 The park is home to more than 200 species of birds.

 Two pairs of nesting trumpeter swans, the largest and rarest swan species in the world, reside in this area.
 If you come across the swans or their nesting sites, please do not disturb them.

 There is a great blue heron colony on Blackfoot Lake.

 Canoeing / Kayaking

 Canoeing and kayaking is allowed on Islet Lake.
 NO power boats are permitted.

 A dark-sky preserve is a sanctuary from artificial light - an area that maintains the nocturnal environment in as pristine a manner as possible.
 This makes a better environment for nocturnal wildlife and it's great for stargazing.

 Hiking is permitted on any trail, as well as in pastures, except those marked as "closed".